dp28/appointments/README.md

 # appointments

 A React app to create & manage appointments.
+Some example apppointments are pre-loaded and any added appointments are saved to localStorage if available.

 This project was bootstrapped with
 [Create React App](https://github.com/facebookincubator/create-react-app).